 But under all this, I think there is something more subtle going on and that is the difference between “knowing” something and truly understanding that thing.
 A colleague recently sent me a video that really helped me understand the difference:

-Clearly “knowledge” is not the same as “understanding.”
-But I think there are a number of other interesting lessons from this video:
+I think there are a number of other interesting lessons from this video:

 Since most of us have been working software development for a lot of years, is it any surprise that we have difficulty changing how we think about the problem?